Perrigo shares rise as deadline for appealing €1.6bn Irish tax bill nears

 The shares lost nearly 30 per cent of their value in on Tuesday in Tel Aviv, where the stock is also listed.
 This followed a similar drop in New York last week.

-However, the shares rallied in New York today, opening up 2 per cent at $37.29 in early trading.
+But the shares rallied in New York on Wednesday, opening up 2 per cent in early trading and were up more than 10 per cent at $40 by midday.

 Perrigo, which acquired Irish pharma group Elan in late 2013, has signalled its intention to appeal the decision to the Tax Appeals Commission, the deadline for which falls on December 28th.